 Grants, loans, and scholarships are available at West Hills Community College.
 Fee waivers and book vouchers are also available for all students who qualify.
 WHC has work-study available for eligible students.

-Some California residents may be eligible for a Board of Governors (BOG) Grant, which waives all enrollment fees.
+Some California residents may be eligible for a California College Promise Grant, which waives all enrollment fees.
 Books and supplies are not covered by this grant.
 Apply by getting assistance from a financial aid employee.
-When you apply for Federal Financial Aid, you will also be considered for the Board of Governors Fee Waiver.
+When you apply for Federal Financial Aid, you will also be considered for the California College Promise.
 Click here for more information on tuition and fee waivers.

 9. What can I earn at West Hills Community College?